mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Often larger than the mightiest capital ships, space stations are a vital component of any interplanetary society’s military, economic and social structure, providing living space, manufacturing facilities and a stepping stone into deep space.
+Often larger than the mightiest capital ships, space stations are a vital component of any interplanetary society's military, economic and social structure, providing living space, manufacturing facilities and a stepping stone into deep space.
 Some space stations are dedicated to military operations and may be